DarkDragonSlayer/HelloWorld/README.md

 # HelloWorld

-Hey peoples, this is the place where magical things are going to take place from time to time.
+Hey people, this is the place where magical things are going to take place from time to time.
 Keep checking back for some cool caca.